 Feeling bummed about the cost and overwhelmed by the scale of your wedding plans?
-Newlywed Sarah’s big dreams for her relaxed estate wedding came with a task list and price tag to match, so she knows exactly what that’s like!
-Here she shares her story and sage advice for planning a beautiful celebration within your budget.
+Newlywed Sarah knows exactly what that’s like!
+Here she shares the story of her relaxed estate wedding and sage advice for planning a beautiful celebration within your budget.

 “The planning process was a real mixed bag.
 The first few months were fun – picking venues, selecting vendors, teeing up meetings.
 As soon as ‘The Budget’ reared its ugly head, things started to get stressful.
 I’d been living in a happy dreamland and wanted to bury my head in the sand when it came to what we could actually afford.

 I entered my panic-attack-prone stage of planning.
 As a bride who suffers from anxiety, I would advise you to ditch the lists with hundreds of items to check off.
 Instead, break things up into digestible chunks.
 I started with a general list with things like ‘Flowers’ and ‘Music’, then moved on to a ‘To Do Soon’ and a ‘To Do Later’ list until they eventually merged.
 My wedding dress stayed as ‘Dress’ on my list rather than finding a dress, ordering it, attending fittings, etc. If you think about every aspect together it becomes too overwhelming!